kunalj101/python_intro_hackathon/chapter5.md

 ```

 --- type:NormalExercise lang:python xp:100 skills:1 key:af2f6f90f3
-## First Step of Model Building

-Till now, we have looked at the data exploartion, cleaning, feature engineering and pre processing steps of model building.
-Now, we will look at the methods of building a model.

-In this challenge "Loan Prediction", we need to classify customer in Loan status "Y" or "N" category based on available information about customer.

-Before jumping into model building steps, we need to follow below steps:

-* Impute missing values of the data set
+## Import required libraries

-* Import required library (In python, we mostly use sklearn), this is a classification challenge so we will import module of classification algorithms
+Now, we have performed all the pre processing steps with data, it's time to start with modeling exercise.
+As I discussed, we should Import required library (In python, we mostly use sklearn), this is a classification challenge so we will import module of classification algorithms

 ```{python}
   #Logistic Rgression